Braves–Mets rivalry: John Rocker controversy

-For a story published in the January 2000 issue of Sports Illustrated, Braves' closer John Rocker made a number of allegations stemming from his experiences in New York City and answering a question about whether he would ever play for the New York Yankees or the New York Mets.
+For a story published in the January 2000 issue of Sports Illustrated, Braves' closer John Rocker made a number of allegations stemming from his experiences in New York City and answering a question about whether he would ever play for either the Mets or the Yankees.
 Rocker's response was racist, homophobic, and sexist:

-During the interview, he also spoke of his opinion of the New York Mets and their fans:
+During the interview, he also spoke of his opinion of the Mets and their fans:

 The interview was conducted while driving to a speaking engagement in Atlanta.

 Mets win NL pennant

 In June 2000, the Mets achieved a 10-run comeback, In 2000, both the Mets and the Braves defeated each other at Shea Stadium to clinch playoff spots in successive days.
 First, the Braves won the NL East, defeating the Mets.
 The next day, the Mets beat the Braves to win the wild card, eliminating the Los Angeles Dodgers.

 While both the Mets and the Braves were favorites to face each other in the National League Championship Series for a second straight year, the Braves ended up losing to the Cardinals in the 2000 NLDS.
 On October 7 during game 3 of NLDS at Shea Stadium, Met fans cheered as the scoreboard showed the Braves loss and elimination at the hands of the Cardinals.
 This assured Met fans their biggest and toughest rival would not impede their playoff run that year.

 The Mets easily defeated the Giants to move on to the 2000 National League Championship Series, where they defeated the Cardinals to move on to the World Series.
 In defeating the Cardinals, the Mets clinched their first pennant since winning the 1986 World Series.
 The Mets would go on to lose the 2000 World Series to the Yankees in the first post-season Subway Series since the 1956 World Series.

 2001 to 2021: the rivalry cools

 Twice during the 2001 season, the rivalry saw peace.
 The Mets opened the 2001 season playing the Braves at Turner Field.
 When the Mets walked into their clubhouse prior to their workout before opening day, officials at the stadium greeted them by writing on the clubhouse message board: "Welcome to the National League champion New York Mets."
 A week later, the Mets hosted the Braves at Shea Stadium when they raised their 2000 National League Champions banner.

 During pre-game festivities on September 21, 2001 at Shea Stadium, both the Braves and Mets paused to remember the victims of the terrorist attacks in New York and Washington ten days before.
 This was the first professional sporting event held in New York since the attacks.
-With the Mets down 2-1 in the bottom of the eighth inning, Piazza hit a two-run home run to help the Mets win.
+With the Mets down 2–1 in the bottom of the eighth inning, Piazza hit a two-run home run to help the Mets win.
 The significance of his spirit-lifting home run has been cited as one of the greatest moments in Major League Baseball history.